Antun Vramec

-Antun (or Anton, also spelled Antol) Vramec (1538–1587/8) was a Croatian priest and writer.
-He wrote the first historical book in Slovene.
-As it was the second book written in the Kajkavian dialect, he was also a founder of the Kajkavian literature.
+Antun (or Anton, also Antol) Vramec (1538–1587/8) was a Croatian priest and writer.
+He wrote the first historical book in Kajkavian, which was also among the first works of literary Kajkavian.

 Life

 Vramec was born in Ormož or its vicinity (Duchy of Styria) and died in Varaždin (Kingdom of Croatia).
 He studied theology in Vienna and in Rome.
 In 1567, he moved to Zagreb, where he was a canon.
 In 1571, he became the Archdeacon of Bexen.
 In 1573, he moved to Varaždin, where he was also the archdeacon.
 The arrival of Antun Vramec to Varaždin marked the emerging of the Varaždin literary circle to which Vramec belonged.

 From 1578 until 1580, he was the parish priest in Brežice, and from 1580 until 1582 the archdeacon in Dubice.
 In 1582, all his honors were revoked from him, because he didn't want to recant his family.
 Despite his freethinking stance, his connection with the Protestant movement has not been confirmed.